zishanqin/Symbolic-transfer/Theory_Chart/tut_pre.md

 ### Slide 8
-Now that was about the overview of our project,
+That was about the overview of our project,
 Now let's have a look at what method we used to achieve our goal in the project.

 This is the structure of what we've done.

-So for the source game, we first use the auto-encoder to extract auto-types from the image pixels, then use probe policy to classify the auto-types to positive and negative symbols.
+So for the source game, we first use an unsupervised auto-encoder to extract auto-types from the image pixels, then use probe policy to classify the auto-types to positive and negative symbols.
 Then we train the agent, and obtain a policy based on the positive and negative symbols.

 We do the same stuff for the target game as well.
-So here we have different-looking symbol, but after the classification we get the same positives and negatives.
+However here we have different-looking symbol, but after the classification we get the same positives and negatives.
 Now we can just reuse the policy from the source game.